SiskonEmilia/UglyGridWorld/Section 2/Part2/Short Answer.md

 1. Why is the turn method called twice when steps becomes equal to sideLength?

-    Because calling `turn()` for one time means 45 degrees of rotation, and what the designer wants is a rotation of 90 degrees.
+    **Answer:** Because calling `turn()` for one time means 45 degrees of rotation, and what the designer wants is a rotation of 90 degrees.

     ```java
     // @file: info/gridworld/actor/Bug.java